basho-labs/ansible-riak/README.md

 This role will setup Riak on a node.
 It will ***not*** build a cluster.
 In order to build a cluster, use one of the example playbooks defined below.

+## **NOTE!** Huge update coming on dev-2.x branches

+Don't be surprised if this branch isn't working.
+Master will stay safe.

 ## Description

 [Riak](http://basho.com/riak/) is an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable* latency.